lmammino/public-transport-ireland/README.md

 ## 🚂 Irish Rail

 Allows to get all the stations and the real time information for a station.

+### Exported items

+  - `getStations()`: get information about all available train stations
+  - `getRealTimeInfo(stationCode: string, direction?: Direction)`: Get information about trains arriving at a given station
+  - `Direction`: an object that contains all the well known directions (key/value pairs)

 ### Examples